ethereum/devp2p/caps/pip.md

 Please refer to the LES specification for information on the purpose of light clients and protocols.

 PIP adopts a flow-control mechanism closely analogous to a [token-bucket rate limiter](https://en.wikipedia.org/wiki/Token_bucket) where the client is expected to mirror the server token-bucket state (as exceeding the 'burstiness' depth is a violation that results in disconnection).
-This is also explained in more detail in the [LES](LES) documentation.
+This is also explained in more detail in the [LES][LES] documentation.

-PIP utilises `Canonical Hash Tries` (CHTs), which are also described in the [LES](LES) documentation.
+PIP utilises `Canonical Hash Tries` (CHTs), which are also described in the [LES][LES] documentation.

 Unlike LES, a PIP CHT is generated once every 2048 blocks.
 One 32-byte trie root is stored for every range of 2048 blocks.

 The current version is **pip/1**.

-The original proposal and some information on design rationale is at [Parity Light Protocol](PIPDraft)
+The original proposal and some information on design rationale is at [Parity Light Protocol][PIPDraft]

 ## Symbols